-The State has two contracts with Conduent that include scopes of work for UHIP.
+The State had two contracts with Conduent that included scopes of work for UHIP.
 One contract serves Medicaid broadly, with a portion of the scope for UHIP.
-The other contract is with DHS and is 100% UHIP.
+For UHIP, this scope will end December 31, 2018.
+The other contract was with DHS, was 100% UHIP and ended November 21, 2018.
 For Medicaid, Conduent supports the following:

-- Reconciling program eligibility and enrollment decisions - Reviewing data for federal claiming - Reviewing RIBridges transactions to assess correct eligibility determinations - DHS Support Contract: Client change request processing - Provide call center support for SNAP customers
+- Reconciling program eligibility and enrollment decisions - Reviewing data for federal claiming - Reviewing RI Bridges transactions to assess correct eligibility determinations

+- DHS Support Contract: Client change request processing - Provide call center support for SNAP customers

-For DHS, Conduent supports client change request processing (which impacts all programs) and provides call center support for SNAP customers in compliance with FNS guidelines.
+For DHS, Conduent supported client change request processing (which impacts all programs) and provided call center support for SNAP customers in compliance with FNS guidelines.

-Conduent is under contract to support DHS operations from July 2, 2018 through November 21, 2019.
-Services are not expected beyond November.
+Conduent was under contract to support DHS operations from July 2, 2018 through November 21, 2019.
 Conduent's contract with Medicaid expires at the end of calendar year 2018.
 A portion of Conduent's current scope with Medicaid will be included in the Healthcare and Health System Transformation Technical Services and Support RFP.